cnsoft/cocos2d-kamcord-ios/README.md

 ## Examples

 The `Examples` directory has a fully functional example of how to use Kamcord in your application.
 It is a slightly modified version of the RenderTextureTest from the cocos2d test suite.
-When the app launches, it begins a video and starts recording a clip.
-You can draw on the first screen or switch to two of the other tests.
-A few seconds later, it stops recording the clip, ends the video, and shows the Kamcord dialog.
+When the app launches, there are two buttons on the top right of the screen you can press to start and stop video recording.

-Here are all of the code integration points.
+Be;pw all of the code integration points.
 We bold the lines we added to make Kamcord work.
 First, we do some initialization:

 <pre><code>- (void) applicationDidFinishLaunching:(UIApplication*)application
 {